5 Strategies for Dealing With Difficult Parents

-It could be your biological or adoptive parents, or perhaps toxic in-laws, but the effect they have on you is the same: hurt feelings, confusion, anger and desire to withdraw.
+It could be your biological parent, or perhaps toxic in-laws, but the effect they have on you is the same: hurt, confusion, disappointment, anger and desire to withdraw.

-This article will discuss how to deal with difficult parents, what strategies or states of mind are most beneficial, and when to let go.
+This article will discuss how to deal with difficult parents, and when to let go.

 “The most loving parents and relatives commit murder with smiles on their faces.
 They force us to destroy the person we really are: a subtle kind of murder.” ― Jim Morrison

-Parental love is not a certainty.
-No relationship is perfect.
-And as Jim Morrison said, even the most loving parents damage their children.
-They just do.
-With the best intentions - to protect them, to guide them, to better them.
-In most cases, blindly and unconsciously, by imprinting their own fears and prejudices on them.
+Even the most loving parents damage their children with the best intentions - to protect them, to guide them, to better them.
+In most cases, by imprinting their own fears and prejudices on them.

 The point is, parents are just people.
 People with flaws, struggles and impaired judgement.
 People with emotional or intellectual handicaps.
-People who make mistakes and who are terrified by being judged by their children.
-Oscar Wilde said with his usual poignant wit:
+People with personal blockages and limitations regardless of their parental role.
+People who make mistakes and who are terrified of being judged by their children.

 In many ways the effect a difficult parent has on us is fueled by our feelings of injustice (being wronged) and the belief that things could be different, or should be different.
-In other words, our expectations of the situation dictate how we feel about it.
+In other words, our expectations dictate how we feel.

 Difficult parents are waaaaay easier to deal with when you accept that they won't change.
 So don't expect of them more than they are capable of, and you won't be disappointed or hurt.